 These 3 are forgeries, but they're also exact copies, meaning someone used a photo copier to recreate them; not saying it's the seller, BUT. . .
 And yes, they've all sold.

-Sadly, this person has sold thousands of Rowling forgeries over the years under various names (Rare and Signed, Cheviotsbooks, and Bargain King).
-Most of his creations looks to be in later print, cheaper acquired Potter books, and sadly many have been bought and sold many times over.
+Sadly, this person has sold thousands of Rowling forgeries over the years under various names.
+Most of his creations look to be in later print, cheaper acquired Potter books, and sadly many have been bought and sold many times over.
 His forgeries are so rampant, they frequently show up on eBay and even other higher-end auction houses.
 Notably, he never quite perfected the 'o' in Rowling, often writing it over the Bloomsbury dog logo to partially obscure it.
 Also, his signatures are off proportionally to Rowling's real signature, as are the loop sizes and the 'J' is also constructed quite differently.

 Forgeries with Rowling Holograms